Search

 Dextromethorphan (DXM) is a common ingredient in many over-the-counter cough and cold medications.
 While it can be an effective cough suppressant if used as directed, it can also have dangerous psychoactive effects when misused.

-DXM has dissociative properties, which means DXM effects may include hallucinations and a sense of detachment from reality, similar to drugs like PCP and ketamine.
+DXM has dissociative properties, which means effects may include hallucinations and a sense of detachment from reality, similar to drugs like PCP and ketamine.
 In high doses, DXM cough medicine can produce euphoria and sensory distortions, with different plateaus of effects ranging from mild to intense in presentation.

 DXM intoxication can cause over-excitability, loss of coordination, slurred speech, sweating, high blood pressure, nausea, vomiting, and involuntary movements of the eyeballs.
 It’s important to use cough and cold medications containing DXM only as directed and to be aware of the potential risks of misuse.